I feel blessed to be growing older. Don’t you?

 And then I turned 21 and the years just kept ticking away, and now I’m 40 and life continues to tick on.

 There’s been a lot to deal with.
 I’ve done a lot of stupid stuff, failed repeatedly, and lost.
 I’ve made some wonderful friends, done some amazing things, and loved.
 Life has been amazing and beautiful and sad and tragic, yet it has all been worth it and made me the person I am today.

 That’s the thing about growing older.
-It defines you.
+It challenges AND defines you.

 “Everyone grows old and bitter.
 There’s no other way.”

-Those words spoken to me made me angry but they also made me sad.
+Those words made me so angry.
+They also made me incredibly sad.
 Sad for the person who uttered them.
 Sad because I expected more.
-Sad because it was the path they were creating for themselves.
+Sad because it was the path they were paving for themselves.

-I for one will not be growing old and bitter, so do expect to see me in 20 years looking all WILD and free-spirited with long flowing white hair, surrounded by lots of animals (dogs, not cats), rocking out to my fave tunes and laughing really loudly, because it’s my personal mission to become that eccentric older lady, and I have the perfect old model for it – my rockin’ mother who is in her late 50’s and still young and carefree at heart.
+You can expect to see me in 20 years looking all WILD and free-spirited with long flowing white hair, surrounded by lots of animals (dogs, not cats), rocking out to my fave tunes and laughing really loudly.
+It’s my personal mission to become that eccentric older lady, and I have the perfect role model for it – my rockin’ mother who is in her late 50’s and still young and carefree at heart.
 She’s strong, she’s stubborn, and she’s wild, and if she can do it – and she’s been through a lot – then we can all do it.

 And why not subscribe to my weekly newsletter so you don’t miss my latest posts!

 Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.